Pieter-Rees/robot/README.md

 http://raspberry-pi-ip:5000
 ```

 Replace `raspberry-pi-ip` with the IP address of your Raspberry Pi.
-You can find this by running `hostname -I` on your Pi.
+This address is displayed when you run start.py.

 The web interface provides:
 - Easy initialization and shutdown